 Queering the Technology

 In The Hurrier, the artist intends to build on the artist’s recent experimental moving image practices, focusing on the perception and politics of temporality, using diverse analogue and digital film and sound processes to ‘queer’ technology and unsettle the viewer.
-In works including Wakeful (2018) (6) Darks (2018) and Thrashing in the Static (2014) these strategies have been used to challenge conventional re-tellings of history, in particular on sexuality, the body and expectations of working class people: expanding ‘unseen’ moments from historical research which have contemporary resonance.
+In works including Wakeful (2018) (6) Darks (2018) and Thrashing in the Static (2014) these strategies have been used to challenge conventional re-tellings of history, in particular on sexuality, the body and expectations of the working class: expanding ‘unseen’ historical moments through temporal disruption – especially those which have which have contemporary resonance.
 Several projects have entailed collaborations with performers and musicians including Rachel Gomme and Limpe Fuchs.
 Film works have been screened recently at Five Years, BEEF, Cafe Oto, Whitechapel Gallery and CCA Glasgow.

-‘Captured’ here are moments of shared air from the past, shared through the ritual filming as the devices move to capture frame and plane and the single frames make time move.
+‘Captured’ in this artist film practice are moments of shared air from the past, shared through the ritual filming as the devices move to capture frame and plane and the single frames make time move.
 Reaching us through common time, a young woman stands in silence in a long ago, dark afternoon at the Kirk Sessions, apparently subdued, silenced.
-This camera sets out to fracture temporality to make broken edges in the frames and allow unheard voices to cry out in the spaces between
+This camera sets out to fracture temporality to make broken edges in the frames and allow unheard voices to cry out in the spaces between: a liberated space, cliose to what Simon O’Sullivan has described as: A no-place and a no-time.
+An ‘erewhon’ when and where other things become possible. (*)

 We Expect to Walk Upright